Thank you for visiting my site! I am a freelance writer, artist, and dog lover located in beautiful Gainesville, Florida.

 Dogs became some of my closest friends.
 They were always talking to me, constantly letting me know their opinion about what was going on.
 A glance from one of the regulars was enough to tell me whether they cared for a new dog or that someone was about to walk into the lobby.

-A husky mix would not only let herself out of a locked pen, but open other pens as well, creating chaos as unintended playgroups mixed.
 There were as many feuds and friendships between dogs as between kids in a class.

 The daycare was barely staying afloat, and few if any dogs were turned away.
 I found that dogs who were rejected from other daycares were able to have positive social interactions with the right guidance and positive reinforcement.